crispinprojects/xfce4-wayland/README.md

 Hidden=false
 ```

+I also tried  adding an autostart file to the .config/xfce4/labwc directory with the swaybg command to set the wallpaper.
+Although the wallpaper is temporarily displayed you need to add a startup script.

 I am still experimenting with other Sway utilities and but not having a great deal of success.
-See the [Manty blog](http://blog.manty.net/2025/05/wayland-en-debian-13-trixie-usando-xfce.html) for more information on using Sway utilities with Xfce4.
+See [Manty's blog](http://blog.manty.net/2025/05/wayland-en-debian-13-trixie-usando-xfce.html) for more information on using Sway utilities with Xfce4.

 It looks like we will need to wait until the Xfce team have their own versions of a Wayland wallpaper utility, Wayland idle management daemon and screen locking utility to avoid workarounds as discussed above.